hafeezk94/jhipster-registry/README.md

-# To Build and Run
+# JHipster Build and Run

 To build the cloned repository;